 The GASB agrees that investment entities which hold investment properties should be required to apply the fair value model in IAS 40.
-As laid out in para.
+Investment entities have to a laid out in the criterion in para.
 2(e), investment entities have to manage all of their investments on a fair value basis.
 Applying the fair value model to investment properties is a consequent amendment of this requirement ensuring a continuous management on a fair value basis.